AmariRules/pokemonAPI-Amari/README.md

 3. **Model Representation**: By encapsulating API responses in well-defined models (like `Pokemon` and `Generation`), developers can work with structured data that is easy to manipulate, improving the coding experience.

 4. **Testing and Reliability**: Comprehensive unit and integration tests ensure that the SDK behaves as expected, giving developers confidence in its functionality and reliability.
+While interactive test with user input aren't neccessary and slows down testing, providing a sample interactive test for the developer may prove useful.

 ## Critical Design Decisions